Trade Gold Trading

 Placing order below the Support Line

-A gold trend line can be used to set stop losses where the trade order is set just below the trend-line.
-As long as the trend line holds the trader will be able to continue making profits while at the same time set this order which will lock his profit once the trend-line is broken.
+A gold trend line can be used to set stop losses where the trade order is set just below the trendline.
+As long as the trend line holds the online trader will be able to continue earning profits & the same time set this order which will lock his profits once the trendline is broken.

-Techniques of Setting Stop-Loss Orders Using Trend Lines - How Do You Add a Stop Loss Order?
+Techniques of Setting Stop-Loss Orders Using Trendlines - How Can I Add a Stop Loss Order?

 Putting order below the trend line